rich-at-thinkful/ft-curric-gists/fundamentals/namespacing.md

   - Manually grab the id of the first store item in the console: `store.items[0].id` and send that `id` into `store.findAndDelete`.
 Run `shoppingList.render()` - did it disappear from the DOM?

 #### 4. Update shoppingList to use the new store methods

+*Objective:* Update our Shopping List event listeners to use our namespaced store methods, and remove any of the now obsolete store-modification functions from Shopping List

 - As before, update the `shoppingList` handlers to use the appropriate `store` methods and then remove the redundant methods in `shoppingList`.
   - Remove `toggleCheckedForListItem` and update `handleItemCheckClicked` to use `store.findAndToggleChecked`
   - Remove `deleteListItem` and update `handleDeleteItemClicked` to use `store.findAndDelete`